-Energy Jobs in Missouri with H-1B Sponsorship
+Energy H-1B Sponsorship Jobs in Missouri

 Missouri's energy sector spans utilities, nuclear power, and renewable energy development, with major employers like Ameren, Evergy, and Spire actively hiring skilled professionals.
-Kansas City and St. Louis anchor most H-1B sponsorship activity, drawing engineers, analysts, and project managers.
+Kansas City and St. Louis anchor most H-1B visa sponsorship activity, drawing engineers, analysts, and project managers.
 For international candidates, Missouri's growing clean energy investments have expanded the range of sponsored roles available.

-See All Energy Jobs
+Find Energy Jobs

 Overview

-Open Jobs152+
+Open Jobs33+

-Work Type91% On-site
+Work Type85% On-site

 Top LocationKansas City, MO